gem/oq-engine/doc/faq.md

 ******

-### openquake.engine.engine.MasterKilled: The openquake master lost its controlling terminal
+### 'The openquake master lost its controlling terminal' error

 When the OpenQuake Engine is driven via the `oq` command over an SSH connection an associated terminal must exist during all `oq` lifecycle.
 The `openquake.engine.engine.MasterKilled: The openquake master lost its controlling terminal` error usually means that the SSH connection